You’re now knee deep in The Vault: the only way is onward; there is no turning back!

 Remember the golden rule: “treat others as you would want them to treat you.”

-When you make requests from people and they fulfil them, what you’re doing is creating reference points in your mind where you see that other people are valuing your decisions as well as demonstrating that they value you as a person.
+When you make requests from people and they fulfill them, what you’re doing is creating reference points in your mind where you see that other people are valuing your decisions, as well as demonstrating that they value you as a person.

 So at any opportunity where you get to be the decision maker, make the decision.
-If you’re out with your friends at a social setting, make the decision about what you’re going to do.
+If you’re out with your friends in a social setting, make the decision about what you’re going to do.
 When are you going to go to the bar?
-What place are you going to be going to afterwards?
+What place are you going to be going to afterward?

-Public speaking is a great avenue for this because those people are listening to you and being an audience to you, and that is what makes you feel good yourself.
+Public speaking is also a great avenue for this, because people are listening to you and being an audience to you, and that in turn makes you feel good yourself.

 A great way to get started with a new skill is to check your local college for evening classes.
 You’re bound to find a short course on something that gives you a fast return on talent!

-Probably the thing that makes the biggest to boost self esteem, (and gets the quickest results!) is to do nice things for people.
+Probably the thing that makes the biggest boost in self-esteem (and gets the quickest results!) is to do nice things for people.
 That means you give people time to make their day.
 Do something selfless, whatever it is, and it’ll make you feel great.

 So whenever you have the opportunity to perform a random act of kindness or a good deed, the reward is in doing the deed itself, so you’ll actually feel good yourself!